keruzu/trap_mux/configuration_examples.md

 both the 'Source IP' or 'Agent Address' fields.

 ### FILTER DIRECTIVES
-The *trapex* configuration *filter* directives are used for specifying which traps are processed and what action is taken for traps that match the filter.
+The *trapmux* configuration *filter* directives are used for specifying which traps are processed and what action is taken for traps that match the filter.

 Each *filter* line starts with the word `filter` followed by the *filter